josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 ### Future Horizon
 Future Horizon integrates management, leadership, and stewardship to shape transformation and guide strategic evolution.
 It includes Level of Work 3 (Practice as Innovation), Level of Work 4 (Strategic Development), and Level of Work 5 (Strategic Intent as Direction).
 Its time span—2 to 5 years—focuses on renewal, innovation, and purposeful direction.
 ### Enduring Horizon
 Enduring Horizon unites management, leadership, and stewardship to sustain institutional identity, purpose, and societal contribution over time.
-It includes Level of Work 5 (Strategic Intent as Viability), Level of Work 6 (Corporate Citizenship), and Level of Work 7 (Corporate Prescience), focusing on legacy, resilience, and long-term coherence across generations ￼.
+It includes Level of Work 5 (Strategic Intent as Viability), Level of Work 6 (Corporate Citizenship), and Level of Work 7 (Corporate Prescience), focusing on legacy, resilience, and long-term coherence across generations.
+## Four Quadrants of Decision Making
+Decision-making mapped by two axes—what is known and what is controlled—yields four quadrants: known-controlled (standard execution), known-uncontrolled (influence and positioning), unknown-controllable (structured learning and innovation), and unknown-uncontrolled (resilience and sensing).
+Leaders iterate across quadrants, converting uncertainty into coordinated action and aligning choices with near-, mid-, and long-horizon stewardship and governance.
 ## Meaning-Making
 Meaning-Making is the second stage in the Progression of Meaningful Response, asking “What does this mean?”
 It connects events to purpose, values, and identity, transforming disorientation into direction.
 By contextualizing change within broader narratives, meaning-making enables leaders and organizations to align emotion with significance, turning uncertainty into focused energy.
 ## Nature of Work